harshalpatil2012/DevUtils/Database/Oracle-OJDBC-Benchmarking-Details.md

 If you are uncertain about which OJDBC version to use, it is advisable to consult the Oracle documentation or reach out to Oracle support for guidance.

 Using OJDBC 8
-If your application currently uses OJDBC 8, it is strongly recommended to consider upgrading to OJDBC 19.1.0.0 for the following reasons:
+If application currently uses OJDBC 8, it is strongly recommended to consider upgrading to OJDBC 19.1.0.0 for the following reasons:

 OJDBC 19.1.0.0 offers significantly improved performance compared to OJDBC 8.
 OJDBC 19.1.0.0 includes new features and optimizations that can enhance application performance and reliability.